GlowFox/hello-world/README.md

 Hello all!

-Raven here.
-I like travelling, reading, snowboarding, and my dog.
+I like to travel, read, learn, snowboard, and ride my motorcycle.

-I'm also the owner of a Kawasaki Ninja and 2 budgies.